Perspective | Four days before the start of freshman year, a Virginia teen was trapped in Kabul

 He thought he made the best choice possible — his family would be safe and he could continue to work with international aid organizations.

-“I can’t express my happiness when we came,” Aria said.
+“I can’t express my happiness when we came,” Wais said.
 “It is a good place.”

 The children flourished, blending in at their schools and quickly making friends.
 Mustafa, the 14-year-old, loved that he didn’t have to hide his music like he did in Afghanistan, shoving his harmonium under the furniture whenever word spread that Taliban enforcers were nearby.